Gerard Majella: Veneration

+Hagiography

 Some of Majella's reported miracles include restoring life to a boy who had fallen from a high cliff, blessing the scant supply of wheat belonging to a poor family and making it last until the next harvest, and several times multiplying the bread that he was distributing to the poor.

 One day, he walked across the water to lead a boatload of fishermen through stormy waves to the safety of the shore.
 He was reputed to have had bilocation and the ability to read souls.

-His last will was a small note on the door of his cell: "Here the will of God is done, as God wills, and as long as God wills."
-He died at 29 of tuberculosis on 16 October 1755 in Materdomini, Italy.

 Patron of mothers

-One miracle in particular explains how Majella became known as the special patron of mothers.
+One alleged miracle in particular explains how Majella subsequently became known as the special patron of mothers.
 A few months before his death, he visited the Pirofalo family and accidentally dropped his handkerchief.
-One of the Pirofalo girls spotted the handkerchief moments after he had left the house, and she ran after Gerard to return it.
-"Keep it," he said to her.
-"You may need it some day."

-Years later when the girl, now a married woman, was on the verge of dying in childbirth, she remembered the words of the saintly lay brother.
+One of the Pirofalo girls spotted the handkerchief moments after he had left the house, and she ran after Gerard to return it, but he told her to keep it in case she might need it someday.
+Years later when the girl, now a married woman, was on the verge of dying in childbirth, she remembered the earlier words.
 She asked for the handkerchief to be brought to her.
 Almost immediately, the pain disappeared and she gave birth to a healthy child.
-That was no small feat in an era when only one out of three pregnancies resulted in a live birth, and word of the miracle spread quickly.

-Because of the miracles that God worked through Gerard's prayers with mothers, the mothers of Italy took Gerard to their hearts and made him their patron.
-At the process of his beatification, one witness testified that he was known as "il santo dei felice parti," the saint of happy childbirths.
+Word of the apparent miracle spread quickly.
+During the process for his beatification, one witness testified that he was known as "il santo dei felice parti," the saint of happy childbirths.

 His devotion has become very popular in North America, both in the United States and Canada.